jetk/playbook/customer-discovery.md

 ## General thoughts

 - Problems define your customers.
 Specifically, they unite your customers.
+So is the problem repeated across multiple people and can you define what groups them?
 - A key way to understand your customer's problems is to step into their workflow.
-  - A workflow is anything someone is trying to acheive.
+  - A workflow is anything someone is trying to achieve.
 This can be more or less defined
   - This can be defined in Gherkin: Given a person has these conditions, when they do X, Y doesn't happen (or happen well)
+  - So pretty much: pay attention to the 'Given' - it will hint at whether this is a broad or narrow problem
+  - Narrow problems are fine, as long as they are valuable enough to eat as you build a solution for them
 - Customers may not understand their problems, so you may have to step out of their processes
 - **This is not about solutions.
 If you focus on finding customers who want solutions, you'll end up with horses on steroids**